Byron/gitoxide/tasks.md

 * protocol V2 [is always stateless](https://github.com/git/git/blob/master/builtin/upload-pack.c#L54:L54)
 * The negotiation is the meat of the fetch algorithm, and even though not important for clones, the back-and-forth seems very relevant to how the transfer interface should be built.
 I feel it must be on packet line level.
+  * after having looked at the http implementation and actual HTTP chatter, there is no need for packet line level in `git-protocol` after all.
+    All good.

 ### Other